calint/glos/src/engine/README.md

 * `texture` is stored in `textures` and can be shared by multiple `globs`
 * `camera` describes how the world is viewed in `window`
   - contains matrix used by `engine` at `render` to transform world coordinates to screen
-* `window` is a sdl2 window displaying the rendered result
+* `window` is a double buffer sdl2 opengl window displaying the rendered result
+* `sdl` handles initiation and shutdown of sdl2
 * `shaders` contains the opengl programs used for rendering
-* `sdl` handles initiation and shutdown of sdl2
+* `hud` is a heads-up-display rendered after the view
 * `net` and `net_server` handle single and multiplayer modes
   - synchronizes players signals
   - limits frame rate of all players to the slowest client
-* `hud` is a heads-up-display rendered after the view
 * `metrics` keeps track of frame time and statistics
 * `token` is a helper to parse text